htgt/Guide_Selector/README.md

 Shared arguments should be specified before command

 ## Retrieve command
-Retrieve command gets data from WGE and writes a tsv file that can serve an input for mutator command.
+Retrieve command gets data from WGE and writes a tsv file that can serve as an input for mutator command.
-Command requires the Target region ID and
+Command requires the Target region ID and Loci.

 Uses shared input arguments: output directory and config file.